neurobioinfo/segpy/README.md

-# Segregation: A repository for segregation analysis
+# Segpy: A pipline for segregation analysis
-This repository includes module and pipeline for segregation analysis, which can be used in PC or HPC.
+This repository includes module and pipeline for segregation analysis, which can be used to run the segregation on PC or HPC.

 ## Contents
 -  [Segregation Analysis](#segregation-Analysis)